-The 2018 Heritage Fest was cancelled due to the rainy weather.
-It was the first time the festival has ever been rained out.
-Don’t worry.
-The planning for the 2019 festival is already under way.
+The 2019 Heritage Fest was a great success.
+The planning for the 2020 festival is already under way.
 More info to come.

 Annual Adams County Community Foundation Giving Spree

 Every year, MSAC participates in the Adams County Community Foundation Giving Spree.
-We’ll post the date and location for the 2019 spree as soon as they are official.
-To read about the success of the 2018 spree, click here.
+Thanks to everyone who visited our table and donated to MSAC on November 7, 2019.
+We’ll post dates for the 20202 Giving Spree as soon as they are available.

 The annual Spring Fling event is a health-and-wellness information fair in celebration of Older Americans Month.
 This year the event took place at the Field House on the campus of Gettysburg College.
 The event was sponsored by the Adams County Office for Aging.